leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_sms.jpg" width="50%" height="50%">

-The options for this system are very simple.<br>
+The options for this system are very simple, just one.<br>
 You only need to choose the country (BIOS) of the console, Japan, Europe or US.<br>
 Some games need a specific BIOS to play, many others play with all BIOS.